CyVerse-learning-materials/cyverse_mooc/step5.rst

 **Description:**
-In this module we will try to discuss the basic capabilities of the Data Store particularly how you can upload and download your dataset.
-This is done using Cyberduck, a 3rd party software that connects the Cyverse Data store to your local computer.
-This enables drag-and-drop download and upload of data from the Datastore to your local computer.
+In this module, we discuss how you can upload and download your dataset(s) in the Discovery Environment.
+This is done using Cyberduck, a 3rd party software that connects your local computer to the Data Store to enable drag-and-drop download and upload of data.

 **Input Data:**